 Yes, a camera feed of the Science and Engineering Complex construction site is available here.

 Who will occupy the Science and Engineering Complex?

 The Harvard Paulson School of Engineering and Applied Sciences (SEAS) will be the primary occupant of the Science and Engineering Complex.
-Some of the operations of the Wyss Institute for Biologically Inspired Engineering at Harvard that are currently based in Cambridge will also be part of the SEC.
 We expect that researchers from other Harvard science departments will use core research areas and facilities there.
 Certain segments of SEAS will remain in Cambridge.

 All SEAS central administrative offices, including the Dean, will be located in Allston (either in the SEC or in the adjacent satellite office/classroom building at 114 Western Ave.).
 There will be shared hoteling space in Cambridge for administrative office hours, and there will be touch-down space in Allston for those not located in Allston who wish to spend part of a day there for meetings, etc. Faculty administrators/coordinators and Research Portfolio Managers will be located on the campus of the faculty they support.

 How does the Science and Engineering Complex fit into the Allston community?

 Harvard is committed to fostering a community in Allston which attracts business ventures and residents alike.
 The Science and Engineering Complex will help to anchor the proposed Allston Greenway, a 10-acre park featuring multi-use paths that will stretch from North Harvard Street towards the Charles River.
 The Science and Engineering Complex is the next addition to the Allston-Harvard community which includes Harvard Business School, the i-lab network, the Ed Portal, athletics facilities and retail tenants like Swissbakers, and will one day help to attract commercial partners to the adjacent Enterprise Research Campus property as well.